waleedlugod/obsidian_notes/Ateneo/Year 2/Sem 2/HISTO 12/Paths to Kalayaan/The Sakdalista Party and its Activities.md

 ## Establishment of the Party
 The Sakdalista Party announced its platform in the Pamahayag at Patakaran ng Lapiang Sakdalista publication.
 Initially, the movement aimed to expose prevailing corruption and the truth (katotohanan) as well as facilitate the understanding of the reasons (katuwiran) for independence.
-The Sakdalista leadesr realized no politician has worked for Philippine independence soely under the terms set by the Jones Law ([[American Collaborators and Early Political Parties in the Philippines]]), and called the incumbent politicians the "new Federalists."
+The Sakdalista leadesr realized no politician has worked for Philippine independence soely under the terms set by the Jones Law ([[(L) American Collaborators and Early Political Parties in the Philippines]]), and called the incumbent politicians the "new Federalists."

 ## Party Emblem
 L. x B. A.-S. F. = Lapian ng Bayan Api, Sangkapuluang Filipinas.